neacsum/awklib/api.md

 ````

 ### awk_redirect
-Redirect interpreter one of the standard files (stdin, stdout or stderr) to a file.
+Redirect one of the interpreters' standard files (stdin, stdout or stderr) to a file.

 #### Prototype:
 `int awk_redirect (AWKINTERP* pi, int n, const char *fname);`